 Staging and grading are the way of describing where a tumor is located, if it is likely to spread, if or where it has spread, and whether it is affecting other parts of the body.
-Doctors use diagnostic tests to determine this, so it may not be complete until all of the tests are finished.
-Knowing this information helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis (chance of recovery.
+Doctors use diagnostic tests to find this information, so the diagnosis may not be complete until all of the tests are finished.
+Knowing this information helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.

 Usually, there are different stage descriptions for different types of tumors.
 However, there is no standard staging system for DIG.
 Instead, DIG is usually described by grade (see below).